Fishest/school/_posts/2010-05-06-final-project-result.markdown

 Discussion of Results
 ------------------------------------------------------------

-Although the implementation was fairly trivial (in description and implementation), the major crux of the problem was implementing, providing scaffolding around, and constraining the maximum flow algorithm.
-Even when using a packaged implementation I still had a number of problems, the most of which was actually retrieving the correct path out of the maximum flow result set.
+Although the overall algorithm was fairly trivial (in description and implementation), the major work was in providing the scaffolding around working with an image in graph format and implementing the s.t. min-cuts algorithm.
+Even when using a a third-party max-flow algorithm, I was still faced with the task of finding the correct minimum path from the residual edge result set.

 The major problem with my implementation was the speed of processing.
-This is due to the fact that I am working in a managed environment, constantly modifying the graph, and dealing with a graph library that may or may not be the most efficient for the number of nodes and edges I am dealing with (~40k nodes and ~100k edges).
+This was due to the fact that I am working in a managed environment, constantly modifying the graph, and dealing with a graph library that may or may not be the most efficient for the number of nodes and edges I am dealing with (~40k nodes and ~100k edges).